 6.5 km / 3 - 4.5 hours

-From Windermere and Ambleside, and any approach to Langdale, Harrison Stickle's rocky summit dominates the view.
-The fell simply demands that you climb it, and with a scramble up Jack's Rake and simply perfect views from the summit, why wouldn't you hike up Harrison Stickle?
+From Windermere and Ambleside, and on any of the approaches to Langdale, Harrison Stickle's rocky summit dominates the view.
+The fell simply demands to be scaled.
+If you can hack the steep climb up Jack's Rake, you'll be rewarded with postcard perfect views from the summit.

 The fell itself forms part of the Langdale Pikes, a trio completed by Pike of Stickle and Loft Crag.
 Wainwright loved these fells too and included them in the third volume of his beautifully illustrated walking guide.
-Any of these three hills will offer a rewarding hike, but Harrison Stickle is one of our favourites.
+Any of these three hills will offer a rewarding hike, but Harrison Stickle is one of the all-time best Lake District walks.

 8.5 km / 4 hours